porsche-design-system/porsche-design-system/packages/components/src/components/action/button/button.usage.md

 ![F-shaped reading pattern](./assets/patterns-buttons-alignment-left-form.png)

-**Centered**
+#### **2. Centered alignment**

 **In exceptional cases** it's even possible to place Buttons **centered** to their related content:

-- If the Button centring contributes to a more aesthetically pleasing look and feel, like, for example, in an image slider where the Buttons should be placed centered to the images:
+If the Button centring contributes to a more aesthetically pleasing look and feel, like, for example, in an image slider where the Buttons should be placed centered to the images:

   ![Z-shaped reading pattern](./assets/patterns-buttons-alignment-centered-aesthetic.png)
-- If the Button relates to a larger part or even the whole page, e.g. a "Load more" Button:
+If the Button relates to a larger part or even the whole page, e.g. a "Load more" Button:

   ![Z-shaped reading pattern](./assets/patterns-buttons-alignment-centered-load-more.png)

-**Alignment on smaller viewports**
+#### **3. Smaller viewports**

 On smaller viewports up to 479 px screen width Buttons are always to be placed stacked and full-width.
 This makes it easier for the user to tap due to a larger visible touch area and also allows to give primary actions more visibility.
 "Icon only" Buttons keep their fix size on all viewports.